 Rehydration of LalBrewTM New England in sterile water is recommended prior to pitching into wort in order to reduce stress on the cell as it transitions from dry to liquid form.
 For many fermentations, this stress is not significant enough to affect fermentation performance and flavor, so good results may also be achieved when pitching dry yeast directly into wort.
 We highly recommend rehydration in harsher fermentation conditions such as high gravity or sour wort where the added stress of dry-pitching is more likely to have a greater impact on the finished beer.
 Use of a rehydration nutrient such as Go-Ferm Protect Evolution has been shown to improve fermentation performance for difficult fermentations.
 Rehydration guidelines are quite simple and present a much lower risk of contamination than a starter, which is unnecessary when using the recommended pitch rate of dried active yeast.
 Sprinkle the yeast on the surface of 10 times its weight in clean, sterilized water at 30-35°C (86-95F).
 Do not use wort, or distilled or reverse osmosis water, as loss in viability may result.
 Stir gently, leave undisturbed for 15 minutes, then stir to suspend yeast completely.
 Leave it to rest for 5 more minutes at 30-35°C. Without delay, adjust the temperature to that of the wort by mixing aliquots of wort with the rehydrated yeast.
 Wort should be added in 5 minute intervals and taking care not to lower the temperature by more than 10°C at a time.
 Temperature shock of >10°C will cause formation of petite mutants leading to extended or incomplete fermentation and possible formation of undesirable flavors.
 Do not allow attemperation to be carried out by natural heat loss.
 This will take too long and could result in loss of viability or vitality.
 Inoculate without delay into cooled wort in the fermenter.
 LalBrewTM New England yeast has been conditioned to survive rehydration.
 The yeast contains an adequate reserve of carbohydrates and unsaturated fatty acids to achieve active growth.
 It is unnecessary to aerate wort upon first use.

-Free Shipping on Most Dry Yeast: As of this posting Label Peelers ships most dry yeast varieties for free to address in the contiguous US, Check Label Peelers for current availability and pricing.
+- Free Shipping on Most Dry Yeast: Label Peelers ships most dry yeast varieties for free to address in the contiguous US, Check Label Peelers for current availability and pricing.

 More: Recent Great Deals